What is a Morning Star Candlestick? | Definition & Example

 The chart above shows a morning star pattern (highlighted by the rectangle) in binary options, signaling the end of a downtrend and the start of an uptrend.

-When trading with the morning star pattern, incorporating additional indicators can significantly improve your strategy:
+When trading with the morning star pattern, incorporating additional indicators such as the RSI can significantly improve your strategy:

 Support Level